Utama: Release

 The first screenings of the film took place on January 22, 2022 at the Sundance Film Festival.
 It was released in French cinemas on May 11, 2022.
 At the end of June 2022 it was shown at the Munich Film Festival.
 The film was released in Swiss cinemas on June 23, 2022.
 In early July 2022, the film was shown at the Karlovy Vary International Film Festival in the Horizons section and in late July 2022 at the New Horizons International Film Festival.
-Performances at the Leipzig Film Art Fair are scheduled for September 2022.
-In October 2022 it will be presented at the Vancouver International Film Festival and the Busan International Film Festival.
-The film is scheduled to hit German cinemas in January 2023.
+Performances at the Leipzig Film Art Fair were scheduled for September 2022.
+In October 2022 it was presented at the Vancouver International Film Festival and the Busan International Film Festival.
+The film was scheduled for release in German cinemas in January 2023.